 - Linda stands with Mrs Fairchild in the garden under the gibbous moon.

-So, the movement of the moon is tied to the various phases of women in the household, providing an overriding sense of time and a feeling of swelling growth.
+So, the movement of the moon is tied to the various phases of women in the household.
+This provides an overriding sense of time and a feeling of swelling growth.

 As the women are connected to the moon, Stanley is connected to the sun.
 Mansfield had already made use of this same symbolism in her short story “Sun and Moon“.
-On his first morning in their new house he stands naked in the exact center of a square of sunlight.
+On his first morning in their new house he stands naked in the exact centre of a square of sunlight.
 Everything revolves around him.
 Everyone rallies around him as he departs for work with much nervous energy.
-His departure and arrival is timed with the sun; he leaves at sunrise and comes home at sunset.
+His departure and arrival is in sync with the sun.
+He leaves at sunrise and comes home at sunset.

 GEOGRAPHY OF THE STORYWORLD